graphile/graphile.github.io/src/pages/graphile-build/hooks.md

 The most common thing for a plugin to do is to add hooks to the builder.

-Hooks allow you to manipulate the argument (specification) that is being passed to the GraphQL object constructors before the objects are constructed.
+The GraphQL hooks ran by [`newWithHooks`](/graphile-build/build-object/#newwithhookstype-spec-scope) allow you to manipulate the argument (specification) that is being passed to the GraphQL object constructors before the objects are constructed.
 You can think of hooks as wrappers around the original object spec, like this: